Learning Outcomes

 The process involves two stages:

 A Charging Order does not itself force a sale.
-The creditor must make a separate application to the court for an Order for Sale if they wish to compel the sale of the property.
-Courts have discretion and consider factors like whether it is a family home and the interests of other residents.
+The creditor must make a separate application for an order for sale if they wish to compel the sale of the property.
+Courts have discretion and consider factors such as whether it is a family home, the interests of other occupiers (including children), proportionality, and the amount of equity, before deciding whether to order sale.

 Key Term: Order for Sale